Etch E-sign

 See the Upload GraphQL type for more info.

-When creating a new PDF Template that will be used for signatures in your packet, you should also provide a fields
+When uploading a new PDF that will be used for signatures in your packet, you should also provide a fields

 array.
 This is where you specify the signature-related and other fields that are present in the PDF and give them each IDs that can be used to refer to them elsewhere in the Signature process.
 At the very least, each field object will need id